Bounds on the Error Probability of Raptor Codes under Maximum Likelihood Decoding: Raptor Codes

 Finally, the fourth construction considered is referred to as \emph{multi-edge type Raptor code over $\GF{q}$ with a $0/1$ LT code}.
 As its name indicates this construction is a combination of the second and third constructions described before.
 In particular, this construction is the same as the second construction, except for the fact that the non-zero elements in $\GLT$, and therefore in $\GLTA$ and $\GLTB$, take always value $1$.

 This last construction closely resembles the RaptorQ code \cite{lubyraptorq}, representing the state of art fountain code at the time of writing.
 The RaptorQ code is built over $\GF{256}$.
-Its outer code is itself obtained as the serial concatenation of two block codes, the outer code being a quasi-cyclic nonbinary \ac{LDPC} code and a the inner code being a nonbinary \ac{HDPC} code.
-In particular, the quasi-cyclic \ac{LDPC} code has all its nonzero elements in the parity-check matrix equal to $1 \in \GF{256}$, whereas the \ac{HDPC} code resembles a random code over $\GF{256}$.
+Its outer code is itself obtained as the serial concatenation of two block codes, the first code being a quasi-cyclic nonbinary \ac{LDPC} code and the second code being a nonbinary code defined by a dense parity-check matrix.
+In particular, the quasi-cyclic \ac{LDPC} code has all its nonzero elements in the parity-check matrix equal to $1 \in \GF{256}$, whereas the second code resembles a random code over $\GF{256}$.
 The intermediate symbols belong to two different classes, which are called \emph{LT symbols} and \emph{permanently inactive symbols}.
 The LT code is a $0/1$ LT code characterized by the bivariate degree distribution

 where $\x$ and $\z$ are, respectively, the dummy variables associated with LT and permanently inactive symbols, and $\Omega (\x)$ is a degree distribution with maximum output degree $30$.
 Finally, we remark that the RaptorQ construction can be made systematic.\footnote{A Raptor code is made systematic by adding a further precoding stage and specifying the seed of the pseudorandom generator which is used to generate the LT output symbols, see \cite{shokrollahi2003systematic,Lazaro:phd} for more details.} Thus, the RaptorQ code in its non-systematic form\footnote{The RaptorQ code is in non-systematic form when random Encoding Symbol Identifiers (ESI) are used \cite{luby2011rfc}. } is an example of the fourth construction considered in this paper (multi-edge type Raptor code over $\GF{q}$ with a $0/1$ LT code).
 For more details about the RaptorQ construction as well as the design choices involved we refer the reader to \cite{shokrollahi2011raptor}.